eigenholser/vaers-data-report/README.md

 # Vaccine Adverse Events Data Analysis for COVID19

-The United States Federal Government department of Health and Human Services operates the Vaccine Adverse Event Reporting System.
+The United States Federal Government Department of Health and Human Services operates the Vaccine Adverse Event Reporting System.
 This is a voluntary reporting system for vaccine adverse events.
 It has been estimated that only 1% of vaccine adverse events are reported.